mcbeet/beet/README.md

 - Cache expensive computations and heavy files with a versatile caching API
 - Automatically rebuild the project on file changes with watch mode
 - Link the generated resource pack and data pack to Minecraft
+- Configure advanced build systems for development and creating releases

 ## Installation